 - Vehicles typically available: Chrysler and Dodge sedans, Jeep SUVs, and occasionally RAM trucks

-- Locations: Select dealerships, including Capital Chrysler Jeep Dodge in Garner, N.C.; Glendale Chrysler Jeep Dodge RAM in St. Louis, Mo.; and Rogers & Rogers in Imperial, Calif.
+- Locations: Select dealerships, including Capital Chrysler Jeep Dodge in Garner, N.C. and Glendale Chrysler Jeep Dodge RAM in St. Louis, Mo.

 - Vehicles typically available: Focus, Fusion, Escape, Explorer, Expedition, and F-150